Patrick-Doran/DDChar-database/README.md

 The web server will run on http://localhost:8000/ by default.

 #### References
-UC Merced CSE 111 lecutres
+UC Merced CSE 111 lectures

 Developer How-To: [Build a REST API with Node.js SQLite and Express JS](https://developerhowto.com/2018/12/29/build-a-rest-api-with-node-js-and-express-js/)